JonKing93/wildcat/docs/index.rst

 ----------------
 These docs contain a variety of resources for wildcat users.
 The :doc:`User Guide </guide/index>` is designed to introduce new users to the toolbox and is usually the best place to start.
 After reading the guide, you should be able to implement a basic hazard assessment.

 Wildcat commands are complex, multi-step processes.
 You can use the :doc:`Commands </commands/index>` section to find detailed overviews of the steps and settings for each command.
+Reading this section is not necessary for running wildcat, but users may benefit by understanding how wildcat works under the hood.

 The :doc:`API </api/index>` is the complete reference guide to using wildcat.
 Use it to learn about the configuration settings available via config files, CLI options, and Python kwargs.
+Most users will find the :doc:`configuration.py API <api/config/index>` sufficient for their needs.
+This section provides detailed explanations of all settings available via a configuration file, including tips and best practices.
+The API can also be useful for troubleshooting error messages, as many wildcat error messages will reference the associated configuration file settings.

 Finally, you can find links to: